Home Page

-Winners in the 2017 New Year Art Contest are, from the left: Ava Willingham, first place ($25 award); Hanna Williams, second place ($15 award); and Kaylee Dudgeon, third place ($10 award).
-To view more please log in or subscribe to the digital edition. http://etypeservices.com/Cordell%... + continue reading
+Heston Brown, left, and Haley Finley were named the Cordell Civic Club Students of the Month for January.
+To view more please log in or subscribe to the digital edition. http://etypeservices.com/Cordell%20BeaconID392/ + continue reading

 Latest News